-1. Choosing a size
+Choosing a size

-Evaluating the fit of a splint:
+Evaluating the fit of a splint

 Frequent repetitive bending of the splint will gradually work-harden the metal and ultimately cause it to break.
 If one needs to frequently adjust the splint due to changes in edema or seasonal changes, having a second set of splints may be desirable.
 Shifting splints to different fingers on either hand may reduce the need to order all new sizes.

-Splints that are too tight or too loose:
+Splints that are too tight or too loose

 How tight should splints be?
-DIP splints should be very snug since they can be scraped off during functional activities.
+DIP splints should be very snug since they can slide off during functional activities.
 PIP and thumb IP splints should be comfortably snug.
 These are general guidelines; there are always exceptions.

 When splinting mild, reducible deformities, many individuals wear their splints twenty-four hours a day because of the increased comfort, support and protection they provide.
 Individuals with fragile skin or flexion deformities may require a “wearing schedule” specified by the therapist to suit individual needs and tolerances.

-Wearing splints at night:
+Wearing splints at night

 Since fingers tend to swell at night, it is not advisable to wear splints at night until one knows how the fingers respond.
 The type of splint, the severity of the deformity and individual preferences will determine whether splints are worn at night.
 It is generally not advisable to wear splints for flexion deformities overnight.

-Choosing double extra-strength splints (XXS):
+Choosing double extra-strength splints (XXS)

 For hands requiring a heavier duty splint, we offer a double extra strength (XXS) splint.
-Since this splint is not adjustable, confirm the fit in extra strength (XS) and adjust the angles of the rings (if necessary).
+Since this splint is not easily adjustable, confirm the fit in extra strength (XS) and adjust the angles of the rings (if necessary).
 Return this splint and request us to duplicate the angles in XXS.
 SPECIAL ORDER SPLINT

-Understanding where the lateral support goes:
+Understanding where the lateral support goes

 Three points of contact are needed to correct deviation.
 The lateral support is the center point (the fulcrum) and goes on the side of the joint opposite the direction of deviation.
 For example, if the end of the finger is deviating in an ulnar direction, the support goes on the radial border of the joint.

-Understanding the proximal volar extension (PVX) and why it is needed:
+Understanding the proximal volar extension (PVX) and why it is needed

 When splinting the MCP joint, the web space prevents thumb splints from going far enough proximal to support the joint.
 The PVX curves along the volar aspect of the thumb to support under the head of the metacarpal joint and gives better alignment at the CMC joint.
 It can be adjusted by bending it in or out to fit the contour of the volar surface of the thumb for an exact fit.
 Use when there is more than 20° of hyperextension.

-Understanding the 15° and 30° slots in the Boutonniere Holder:
+Understanding the 15° and 30° slots in the Boutonniere Holder